- My Local

 One of the greatest needs in the area is building up a true, intimate community, where people love and invest in each other.
 A re-evaluation of the methods of evangelism and discipleship used by the local church is also needed, along with a re-training and re-focusing on reaching the unreached in the community.
 Much of the need in the area can be met through deeply Christ-centered counseling and discipleship as well as competent Biblical literacy training.

-After seeing the need in his community for re-evaluation of discipleship methods, Dennis began a ministry geared toward “doing church” differently.
+After seeing the need in his community for re-evaluation of discipleship methods, Dennis began a ministry geared toward equipping the local church and developing communities centered around God's Word.
 “The New Testament believers were on to something as they lived life together, fellowshipped together, worshipped together, and deeply studied the Word together,” Dennis explains.

-This vision for an early-church style of worship has been implemented through house churches.
+This vision of equipping the Church happens in many ways, one of which is a local Ministry House.
 These “ministry houses” provide a place where single men can live in community, share life together, and see discipleship happen organically.
-The goal for this ministry is to see a house church movement, as the focus shifts from institutional-mindedness to incarnational living in a community.
+The goal for this ministry is to see young men become discipled in their walk with God and their knowledge of God and His Word.

 Dennis has served as InFaith field staff since May 2017.

 After graduating from New Tribes Bible Institute in 2007 with an AA in Biblical Studies, Dennis went on to finish his BA in Religion and Ministry from Luther Rice Seminary in 2014.
 Most recently Dennis has received his MA in Biblical Counseling from Luther Rice as well.
-He has been teaching the Bible at his local church for ten years and leading a home church at his Ministry House for five years.
+He has been teaching the Bible at his local church for over a decade and leading a home church at his Ministry House since 2014.

-Since 2010, God has allowed Dennis to disciple and invest in eight different young men’s lives, several of whom are now leading ministries of their own.
-Dennis plans to incorporate his counseling training as well as his teaching skills to develop low-cost, Christ-centered counseling for area Christians as well as helping to start a training center to increase Biblical literacy among local Christians.
+Since 2010, God has allowed Dennis to disciple and invest in over a dozen different young men’s lives, several of whom are now leading ministries of their own.
+Dennis has incorporated his counseling training into his ministry and has been offering low-cost, donation-based biblical counseling for his clients since the fall of 2019.